Flooristics, LLC

 3. Press the vinyl together and wipe up any adhesive from the seam using a wet rag

-4. Set wax paper over the seam and put weights (like a board, books or other heavy object) over the seam for 24 hours.
+4. Set wax paper over the seam and put weights (like a board, books, or other heavy objects) over the seam for 24 hours.

 5. When the adhesive has dried, apply a clear seam sealant.